-Today, it’s easy to think of electronic medical records as a just a substitute for paper record keeping and little else.
+Today, it’s easy to think of electronic medical records as just a substitute for paper record-keeping and little else.
 That kind of limited view obscures the massive advances made in the nature of healthcare today, which has a rich history.
 A doctor in 1940, transported to today, would be shocked at the changes in healthcare due to electronic record keeping.

 How Portable Records Became Electronic Records

 With portability, however, came the dawn of the computer era.
 Many of the earliest computer applications were in use at hospitals and government institutions, but very few other places.
 However, with the portable medical records model, large hospitals could now provide the same level of service for each patient without worries that only specific providers had knowledge of that patient.
 Computers, of course, really didn’t gain traction in smaller facilities and private practices until they did with the general public, so before the 1980s it was rare to see a computer being used at all in a private practice, let alone for storing medical information.
 Even though the portable record-keeping system had become far more commonplace, records were largely (as it is today for a declining number of practices) paper that had to be physically stored and moved.

 However, business technology was advanced enough that even paper records could be sent electronically, via fax, in cases where an office needed to get in touch with a patient’s family doctor in case of urgent care.
 But time is often of the essence in most caregiving scenarios, and because of this, the electronic system became the standard.
 Medical providers realized that in every medical specialty, from urgent care to rehab, there were always unique cases that had to be resolved.

 The Internet and the Rise of the Electronic Medical Record